 Add the Header to the http Block

 Place the add_header directive near other global headers in the http block.
-The always parameter ensures the header appears on error responses (404, 500, etc.) so browsers stay protected even when your application encounters problems.
+The always parameter keeps the header on error responses that inherit this context, but a child context with its own add_header values still needs its own CSP line or tested inheritance merging.

 Find the http block and add the directive: